 You should always try and get legal advice before submitting an application.
 You can find information about visas for the UK on the Home Office website.

-The requirements for these visas are becoming increasingly difficult to meet: most require a lot of documentary evidence, large amounts of money, and lengthy probation periods.
-See also Family Migration section.
+The requirements for visas are becoming increasingly difficult to meet: most require a lot of documentary evidence, large amounts of money, and lengthy probation periods.
+See also Family Members section.

-Under the immigration rules, there are “general grounds” under which the Home Office can refuse an application to enter the UK can be refused.
+There are “general grounds” under which the Home Office can refuse an application to enter the UK.
 This includes if you are subject to a deportation order, or are subject to a re-entry ban for other reasons.
-See Toolkit section on this here.

-Some of the grounds for refusal are quite vague (for example “failure by a person arriving in the United Kingdom to furnish the Immigration Officer with such information as may be required for the purpose of deciding whether he requires leave to enter and, if so, whether and on what terms leave should be given”); others are more specific.
-For example, on unpaid NHS debts: an application may be refused if the applicant has failed to “pay a charge or charges with a total value of at least £500 in accordance with the relevant NHS regulations on charges to overseas visitors.”
+Some of the grounds for refusal are quite vague.
+For example, “failure by a person arriving in the United Kingdom to furnish the Immigration Officer with such information as may be required for the purpose of deciding whether he requires leave to enter and, if so, whether and on what terms leave should be given”.
+Others are more specific.
+For example, an application may be refused if the applicant has failed to “pay a charge or charges with a total value of at least £500 in accordance with the relevant NHS regulations on charges to overseas visitors.”
 You can find the immigration rules on general grounds of refusal here.

 The right to appeal refusals of visa applications is limited – there is now only the right of appeal for decisions regarding international protection (usually, refugee status or humanitarian protection), human rights applications or EU law applications.